ragilmi/Notepad-Web/README.md

 ## Overview

 This project is a web-based **Notepad Application** where users can create, view, and update notes.
 It is a full-stack application with the frontend built in **React** and the backend in **Node.js** using **Express**.
-The project is containerized using **Docker**, with **Docker Compose** managing the deployment of both the frontend and backend services.
+The project is containerized using **Docker**, with **Docker Compose** managing the deployment of both frontend and backend services.
 This setup ensures consistency across different environments and simplifies the deployment process.

 ---